peterkhe1999/CheatSheet/OSEP/README.md

 ## Access Token

-As penetration testers, 2 concepts relating to the access token, specifically integrity levels and privileges.
+As penetration testers, 2 concepts relating to the access token: integrity levels and privileges.

 Windows defines 4 integrity levels, which determine the level of access: low, medium, high, and system.

 - Low integrity is used with sandbox processes like web browsers.

 - Applications executing in the context of a regular user run at medium integrity, and administrators can execute applications at high integrity.

 - System is typically only used for SYSTEM services.

 It's not possible for a process of a certain integrity level to modify a process of higher integrity level but the opposite is possible.